-Engage Engage Engage learning and teaching approaches and strategies that promote inclusive, engaging, learner-centred environments.
-Engage by examining and developing contemporary learning and teaching approaches and strategies to provide learning environments and learning experiences for all students to engage and succeed in learning.
-Engage by creating, establishing, and facilitating inclusive and engaging learning and teaching experiences for staff and students.
-Apply Apply Apply strategies with an awareness of learner equity, diversity, inclusion, and wellbeing.
-Apply evidence-based, scholarly- informed and relevant learning and teaching strategies designed for learner success that actively promote equity, diversity, inclusion, and wellbeing.
-Apply inclusive learning and teaching practices, and lead others in their scholarly approaches across a variety/range of learning and teaching contexts/ communities.
-Evaluate Evaluate Evaluate contributions to learning and teaching and develop approaches and strategies that could better support learners.
-Evaluate institution-based and national learner- centred learning and teaching frameworks and approaches applied in your own practices (or context of practice) and integrate improvements.
-Critically analyse and evaluate national and international frameworks and learner-centred approaches and disseminate innovative approaches across university learning and teaching contexts/ communities to influence practices of others.
+Engage Engage Engage learning and teaching learning and teaching approaches and strategies that promote inclusive, engaging, learner-centred environments. developing contemporary learning and teaching approaches and strategies Engage by creating, establishing, and facilitating inclusive and engaging learning and teaching experiences for staff and students.
+Apply Apply Apply strategies with an awareness of learner equity, diversity, inclusion, and wellbeing. scholarly- informed and relevant learning and teaching strategies designed for learner Apply inclusive learning and teaching practices, and lead others in their scholarly approaches across a variety/range of learning and teaching contexts/ communities.
+Evaluate Evaluate Evaluate contributions to learning and teaching and develop approaches and strategies that could better support learners. teaching frameworks and approaches applied in your own practices (or context of practice) and integrate improvements.
+Critically analyse and evaluate national and international frameworks and learner-centred approaches and disseminate innovative approaches across university learning and teaching contexts/communities to influence practices of others.
 Essential focus areas Associate University Educators Foundation University Educators Advanced University Educators

-Engage Engage Engage (AQF informed) outlining the general capabilities which support learners and your own capacity building.
-Engage with the general capabilities specifically required in a higher education learning and teaching context and incorporate them into your own practices and capacity building.
-Investigate creative and innovative approaches to further develop methods and learner activities which specifically enhance the teaching of general capabilities. digital literacy mental health and wellness skills.
-Apply Apply Apply capabilities, such as ethical decision-making, self- management, cooperation, Apply learning and teaching approaches that enable learners to develop general capabilities to thrive educationally and personally.
-Implement innovative approaches to improve the learning and teaching of general capabilities in the context of higher education.
-Evaluate Evaluate Evaluate analysing your own practices (or context of practice).
-Critically analyse and evaluate general capabilities frameworks and approaches in higher education and disseminate innovative approaches across university learning and teaching contexts/ communities to influence practices of others. - Foundation University Educators Advanced University Educators
+Engage Engage Engage (AQF informed) Engage with frameworks outlining the general capabilities which support learners and your own capacity building. capabilities specifically required in a higher education learning and teaching context and incorporate them into your Investigate creative and innovative approaches to further develop methods and learner activities which specifically enhance the teaching of general capabilities. digital literacy mental health and wellness skills.
+Apply Apply Apply Implement innovative approaches to improve the learning and teaching of general capabilities in the context of higher education.
+Evaluate Evaluate Evaluate (or context of practice). capabilities specific to your practices (or context of practice), such as ethical decision-making, self-management, cooperation, collaboration and digital literacy can be developed Critically analyse and evaluate general capabilities frameworks and approaches in higher education and disseminate innovative approaches across university learning and teaching contexts/communities to influence practices of others.
+Essential focus areas Associate University Educators Foundation University Educators Advanced University Educators

-Engage Engage Engage Technology Enhanced Learning (TEL) Examine ways that technologies are used to create and/or enhance learning experiences at your own institution.
+Engage Engage Engage Technology Enhanced Learning (TEL) technologies are used to create and/or enhance learning experiences at your own institution.
 Examine national frameworks and scholarly literature to explore how TEL can be used and designed to engage and interact with all learners.
 Design, create, embed, and manage sustainable, ethical and innovative digital solutions for learning and teaching.
-Apply Apply Apply Apply TEL approaches that encourage interaction, collaboration, and communication, to your own practices.
-Apply higher education learner-centred approaches enabled by TEL.
+Apply Apply Apply Apply higher education learner-centred approaches enabled by TEL.
 Apply futures-orientated and TEL-informed learning opportunities to your practices and when influencing others.
 Evaluate Evaluate Evaluate into your own practices and capacity building.
-Evaluate how university- based and scholarly TEL frameworks, standards, and policies impact upon your own practices, and can be used to develop approaches that support all learners. current and future needs in the higher education sector.
+Evaluate how university-based and scholarly TEL frameworks, standards, and policies impact upon your own practices, and can be used to develop approaches that support all learners. current and future needs in the higher education sector.
 Essential focus areas Associate University Educators Foundation University Educators Advanced University Educators